-Disclosures with respect to the remuneration of Directors and employees as requiredunder section 197 of the Act and Rule 5(1) of the Companies (Appointment and Remunerationof Managerial Personnel) Rules 2014 has been appended as Annexure B .
+Disclosures with respect to the remuneration of Directors and employees as requiredunder section 197 of the Act and Rule 5(1) of the Companies (Appointment and Remunerationof Managerial Personnel) Rules 2014 has been appended as Annexure "B".

-Details of employee remuneration as required under provisions of section 197 of the Actand Rule 5(2) & 5(3) of Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 are available at the Registered Office of the Company during working hoursbefore 21 days of the Annual General Meeting and shall be made available to anyshareholder on request.
+Details of employee remuneration as required under provisions of section 197 of the Actand Rule 5(2) and 5(3) of Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 are available at the Registered Office of the Company during working hoursbefore 21 days of the Annual General Meeting and shall be made available to anyshareholder on request.

 Your Company has formulated Policy on Related Party Transactions Policy fordetermining material subsidiaries CSR Policy and Whistle Blower Policy in terms of the

 RELATED PARTY TRANSACTIONS

-All contracts/transactions entered into by the Company during the financial year withrelated parties were in the ordinary course of business and on an arm s length basis.
+All contracts/transactions entered into by the Company during the financial year withrelated parties were in the ordinary course of business and on an arm's length basis.

 No material Related Party Transactions i.e. transactions exceeding ten percent of theannual consolidated turnover as per the last audited financial statements were enteredduring the year by your Company.
 Accordingly the disclosure of Related Party Transactionsas required under Section 134(3)(h) of the Act in Form AOC-2 is not applicable.

 All Related Party Transactions are placed before the Audit Committee for review andapproval.
 Prior omnibus approval is obtained for Related Party Transactions fortransactions which are of repetitive nature and entered in the ordinary course of businessand are at arm's length.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

 In accordance with the requirements of section 135 of the Act your Company hasconstituted a Corporate Social Responsibility Committee ("CSR Committee").
 Thecomposition and terms of reference of the CSR Committee is provided in the CorporateGovernance Report.

-Annual report on CSR activities as required under the Companies (Corporate SocialResponsibility Policy) Rules 2014 is annexed herewith as Annexure C .
+Annual report on CSR activities as required under the Companies (Corporate SocialResponsibility Policy) Rules 2014 is annexed herewith as Annexure "C".

 The Company has adopted a Whistle Blower Policy as part of vigil mechanism to providea framework to promote responsible and secure whistle blowing process.
 It protectsemployees wishing to raise a concern about serious irregularities within the Company orits employees.

 No personnel of the Company has been denied access to the audit committee.

-The Company has not received any complaint of sexual harassment during the financialyear 2015-16.
+The Company has not received any complaint of sexual harassment during the financialyear 2016-17.

 The Company has constituted a Risk Management Committee.
-The details of Committee andits terms of reference are set out in the Corporate Governance Report forming part of theBoard s Report.
+The details of Committee andits terms of reference are set out in the Corporate Governance Report forming part of theBoard's Report.

 The Company has a robust Risk Management framework to identify evaluate and mitigaterisks.
-This framework seeks to create transparency minimize adverse impact on thebusiness objectives and enhance the Company s competitive advantage.
+This framework seeks to create transparency minimize adverse impact on thebusiness objectives and enhance the Company's competitive advantage.

 The risk framework defines the risk management approach across the enterprise atvarious levels.

-The term of two years expires at the conclusion of the forthcoming AnnualGeneral Meeting.
+The term of BS R& Co.
+LLP expires at the conclusion of the forthcoming AnnualGeneral Meeting.

 As per the provisions of section 139 of the Act no listed company can appoint orre-appoint an audit firm as auditor for more than two terms of five consecutive years.
-Itis therefore proposed to appoint M/s.
+Itis proposed to appoint M/s.
 B S R & Co.
-LLP as auditors of the Company fora period of 1 year to hold office from the conclusion of the ensuing AGM till theconclusion of the 31st AGM on a remuneration as may be fixed by the Board of Directors of the Company.
+LLP as auditors of the Company for a period of1 year to hold office from the conclusion of the ensuing AGM till the conclusion of the32nd AGM on a remuneration as may be fixed by the Board of Directors of the Company.

 The Report given by the Auditors on the financial statements of the Company is part ofthe Annual Report.

-Personnel) Rules 2014 the Company has appointed C. S. Kelkar & AssociatesPractising Company Secretaries to undertake the Secretarial Audit of theCompany.
-The Report of the Secretarial Audit is annexed herewith as Annexure D .
+Personnel) Rules 2014 the Company has appointed C. S. Kelkar & AssociatesPractising Company Secretaries to undertake the Secretarial Audit of the Company.
+TheReport of the Secretarial Audit is annexed herewith as "Annexure D".

 EXTRACT OF ANNUAL RETURN

-Extract of Annual Return of the Company is annexed herewith as Annexure E .
+Extract of Annual Return of the Company is annexed herewith as Annexure "E".